(Ukraine) Chairman of the jury

 During his life in Europe Andrii has repeatedly won various awards and grants of cultural funds, including Isaac Albeniz Foundation (Madrid), German National Cultural Foundation (Berlin), Ottile Zelbach Foundation (Berlin) and Vladimir Spivakov International Foundation (Moscow).

 Andrii Murza is the concertmaster of the Tekfen Symphony Orchestra (Istanbul) and the first violin tutti of the Düsseldorf Symphony Orchestra.
-Since 2019 he has been teaching at the A.V.
+Since 2019 he is on the faculty of A.V.
 Nezhdanova Odesa National Academy of Music.
 He is regularly invited to the jury of international competitions.

 Andrii has collaborated with such orchestras as National Orchestra of Opera and Ballet of Moldova, National Symphony Orchestra of Ukraine, State Symphony Orchestra of Radio and Television of Ukraine, Odesa National Symphony Orchestra, Odesa Philharmonic Chamber Orchestra, Odesa National Orchestra of Opera and Ballet.
 He works frequently with many well-known conductors, among them Pawel Przytocki, Aziz Shokhakimov, Igor Shavruk, Vladimir Sirenko, Jesus Lopez Cobos, Oksana Lyniv, Jaime Martin and others.